S. Rajaratnam: Writing career

+Journalistic career

-Rajaratnam returned to Singapore in 1948 when he joined the Malayan Tribune and stopped writing short stories.
+Rajaratnam returned to Singapore in 1948 when he joined the The Malaya Tribune and stopped writing short stories.
 In 1950, he joined Singapore Tiger Standard that was founded by Aw Boon Haw.
 In 1954, he joined The Straits Times as a journalist.
 He was bold in writing about the way Singapore was governed by the British.
 This incurred the displeasure of the colonial government.
-His column, "I write as I please", attracted so much attention that he was called for questioning by the government.
+His column, "I write as I please", attracted so much attention that he was called for questioning by Gerald Templer, who tried to cow him by showing him a gun in his desk drawer.

 Political career

 In 1954, Rajaratnam co-founded the People's Action Party (PAP) together with Lee Kuan Yew, Toh Chin Chye, Goh Keng Swee and others.
 He became popular among his supporters for being able to effectively follow the "mood of the people".
 He thought of a multiracial Singapore and envisioned her to be a "global city".
 He was also actively involved in organising major political campaigns against far-left political groups in Singapore.

 Rajaratnam had served in the Cabinet as Minister for Culture in 1959, Minister for Foreign Affairs between 1965 and 1980, Minister for Labour between 1968 and 1971, Deputy Prime Minister between 1980 and 1985, and Senior Minister between 1985 and 1988.
 Rajaratnam is remembered for authoring the Singapore National Pledge in 1966.

 Rajaratnam was Singapore's first Foreign Minister, following its abrupt independence in 1965.
 During his tenure as Minister for Foreign Affairs, Rajaratnam helped Singapore gain entry into the United Nations and later the Non-Aligned Movement in 1970.
 He built up the Ministry of Foreign Affairs and helped to establish diplomatic relations with other countries and secure international recognition of Singapore's sovereignty.
 He carried out the foreign policy of international self-assertion to establish Singapore's independence during the period when the country faced significant challenges including the Konfrontasi conflict in the 1960s and the withdrawal of British troops in the early 1970s.
 Rajaratnam was one of the five "founding fathers" of the Association of Southeast Asian Nations (ASEAN) in 1967.
 In this diplomatic arena together with the United Nations, he helped to draw international attention to the Vietnamese invasion of Cambodia in 1978.
-Sompong Sucharitkul, an aide of Thailand's then foreign minister Thanat Khoman, conveys Rajaratnam's stance on ASEAN membership for Sri Lanka in 1967:

-"I remember one was an economics minister.
-He waited there anxiously for a signal to join the discussion; but it never came.
-It was Rajaratnam of Singapore who opposed the inclusion of Sri Lanka.
-He argued the country's domestic situation was unstable and there would be trouble.
-Not good for a new organisation."
+Rajaratnam opposed the inclusion of Sri Lanka for ASEAN membership in 1967 based on the country's domestic situation which was unstable and not good for a new organisation.

 During his tenure as Minister for Labour, Rajaratnam implemented tough labour laws to attempt to restore stability in the Singapore's economy and attracted multinational corporations to invest in Singapore.